Swim 22 miles – the width of the English Channel – in 12 weeks, in your local pool.

 - You must be aged 18 or over to register and receive an online tracker page.
 Children are welcome to join in with a parent or guardian, but can’t formally register.

-Once to sign up, you’ll receive your Swim22 pack through the post.
+Once you're signed up, you’ll receive your Swim22 pack through the post.
 This will include swimming tips, how to get your fundraising started and your very own Swim22 swimming cap.

 What are you waiting for?
 Sign up now.